keygenqt/Assistant/README.md

 #### Info:

   * rename files in folder with index
   * sort for index - standard by name, natural by name, last modification file
   * search in folder files regex
+  * exclude in folder files regex by content
+  * exclude lines file
   * size zeros in index
   * uppercase extension in folder
   * lowercase extension in folder
+  * lowercase extension in folder
+  * statistic

 #### Usage: